How to Set Up Dual Monitors in 2026

 Step 4 — Arrange the monitors to match your physical layout.
 Drag the numbered rectangles in Display Settings to match how your monitors physically sit on your desk.
 If your second monitor is to the right of your primary, drag rectangle 2 to the right of rectangle 1.
 This determines how your cursor moves between screens — get this wrong and your cursor appears to teleport when crossing the bezel gap.

 Step 5 — Set resolution and refresh rate per monitor.
 Click on each monitor rectangle to select it, then scroll down to set its resolution and refresh rate.
-Each monitor can run at its native resolution independently — your 4K primary and 1080p secondary can both run at their optimal settings simultaneously.
+Each monitor runs at its native resolution independently — your 4K primary and 1080p secondary can both run at their optimal settings simultaneously.

 Step 6 — Set your primary display.
 Scroll to Multiple displays and check Make this my main display while monitor 1 is selected.
 This determines which screen shows your taskbar, Start menu, and where new windows open by default.